-Visiting South Africa and Swaziland should feature highly on anyone’s to do list, even families’.
+Travel in South Africa and Swaziland should feature highly on anyone’s to do list, even families’.
 The country is full of huge national parks and has vast wildernesses in which it is possible to see a wide array of animals.
 It may also surprise you to know there is excellent infrastructure for visiting tourists.
 The roads are big and easy to drive on, while there is an abundance of well-stocked shops.
 For history seekers, there are historical sites at every turn.

-Many people shy away from South Africa’s vast wilderness if they have children, as the whole prospect can appear daunting.
+Many people shy away from traveling in South Africa’s vast wilderness if they have children, as the whole prospect can appear daunting.
 But, in fact, the south African territories are an excellent destination for any child and provide an opportunity to see a completely different culture.
 As with any destination, there are certain top sights in South Africa and Swaziland which should definitely not be missed.

-Top sites in South Africa and Swaziland for families
+Travel sites in South Africa for families

 Drakensburg is a vast mountain range on the border of South Africa and Lesotho.
 It is popular with backpackers who enjoy taking the winding mountain trails between Underberg and Khotso.
 There is a variety of walks to suit people of all abilities.
 There is also the option of taking a horse trek higher into the mountains.
 The spectacular views are well worth the ride and the Basutu ponies are excellent with children.